the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 ~~~~~~~~
 npm test
 ~~~~~~~~

-**Note:** If errors show up when you run the single test for the App component for the first time, it could be because of the unsupported fetch method that is used in `fetchSearchTopStories()` which is triggered in `componentDidMount()`.
-You can make it work by following these two steps:

-* On the command line, install the following package: `npm install isomorphic-fetch`
-* Include it in your *App.js* file: `import fetch from 'isomorphic-fetch';`

 Now Jest enables you to write snapshot tests.
 These tests make a snapshot of your rendered component and run this snapshot against future snapshots.
 When a future snapshot changes, you will get notified in the test.
 You can either accept the snapshot change, because you changed the component implementation on purpose, or deny the change and investigate for the error.
 It complements unit tests very well, because you only test the diffs of the rendered output.
 It doesn't add big maintenance costs, because you can simply accept changed snapshots when you changed something on purpose for the rendered output in your component.